Andrew Jacked

-Chinedu Andrew Obiekea (born 1984-85), better known as Andrew Jacked, is a Nigerian professional bodybuilder who competes in the men's open bodybuilding division in the IFBB Pro League.
+Chinedu Andrew Obiekea (born 1984), better known as Andrew Jacked, is a Nigerian professional bodybuilder who competes under the flag of the United Arab Emirates in the men's open bodybuilding division in the IFBB Pro League.
 Residing in Dubai, UAE, Obiekea first rose to prominence training with powerlifter Larry Wheels.

 Early life and amateur career

-Obiekea was born in Kaduna, Nigeria, in 1985, where he completed his education in engineering, working in various fields as an electrical engineer and military officer before switching to sport, first as a kickboxer.
+Obiekea was born in Kaduna, Nigeria, in 1984, where he completed his education in engineering, working in various fields as an electrical engineer and military officer before switching to sport, first as a kickboxer.
 He moved to Dubai, where he continued to train at Binous Gym.
 Obiekea first came to prominence in 2019 as the training partner of American fitness influencer and powerlifter, Larry "Wheels" Williams.
-In 2021, Obiekea competed in the inaugural EBBF Ajmaan Bodybuilding and Physique Contest, held in the United Arab Emirates.
+In 2021, Obiekea competed in the inaugural EBBF Ajman Bodybuilding and Physique Contest, held in the United Arab Emirates.
 He won first place in the competition, thereby earning an IFBB Elite Pro card at his debut bodybuilding show.

 Professional career

 The Nigerian bodybuilder won another IFBB Elite Pro League (IFBB) show just one week later.
 He switched to the IFBB Pro League and participated in the 2022 Arnold Classic Amateur.
 Another win at the show earned him the IFBB Pro card.
 Former competitors such as Jay Cutler, Chris Cormier, and Milos Sarcev predicted Obiekea to rise.

 On August 14, 2022, Andrew Jacked competed in and won the Texas Pro bodybuilding competition, qualifying for the Mr. Olympia contest.

 Andrew Jacked grew from 260 lbs at his Arnold Classic debut to 290 lbs at the 2022 Mr. Olympia.
 He placed eighth in the Men's Open division, ahead of top contender William Bonac as well as fellow debutantes Michael Krizanek and Blessing Awodibu.

 He won the 2023 Texas Pro in Arlington, Texas.

+In March 2026, Jacked took first place as the overall winner in the prestigious professional competition, the Arnold Classic, edging out Nick Walker and Hadi Choopan in 2nd and 3rd place respectively.
+For his win, Jacked was awarded $760,000 in prize money.